williamparry/imgur-Extension/README.md

 The screen capture code is from an extension utilities library: https://github.com/williamparry/Chrome-Extension-utils

 ## New features in 2.1.0 ##
+*See above for information about full page screen capture*
 ### Slideshow ###

 You can enable this under "options" by clicking on the cog on the top right.